-Wine has always been an important part of diet, gastronomy and conviviality and has been changing from an important source of nutrition to a cultural complement to food over the years.
+Wine has always been an important part of diet, gastronomy and conviviality and has been evolving as a cultural complement to food over the years.

 A balanced diet is the key element for a healthy lifestyle: